8.2 Abuse, Neglect & Florida Mandatory Reporting

 How a Florida CNA Reports

-• You only need a reasonable suspicion; you do not need proof, and you do not investigate.
+• You need only a reasonable suspicion; you do not need proof, and you do not investigate.

 What the CNA Should and Should Not Do